Brentham, Ealing

 The Brentham estate backs onto Pitshanger Park, beside the River Brent – from which it takes its name.
 The earliest roads, those with the Woodfield name, were a co-operative creation but their architecture was not so different from speculatively built terraces that were going up elsewhere around this time.

 The tenants’ association bought more land in 1905 and 1907 and its leader, Henry Vivian, pushed through more innovative principles of street layout and house design.
 Architects Parker and Unwin were brought in to create Britain’s first ‘co-partnership garden suburb’, intended to provide cottage homes for working people who invested their savings in the scheme and received dividends for keeping their property in good repair.
-The Arts and Crafts architecture exhibits a delightful variety of stylistic detail while retaining a thematic harmony.
+The Arts and Crafts architecture displays a delightful variety of stylistic detail while retaining a thematic harmony.

-Brentham’s identity is no longer widely recognised beyond the immediate neighbourhood: it is often considered part of what estate agents call Pitshanger Village.
+In 1969 Brentham garden suburb was designated a conservation area – but its identity is no longer widely recognised beyond the immediate neighbourhood: it is often considered part of what estate agents call Pitshanger Village.